faustbrian/arbiter/docs/README.md

----
-title: Getting Started
-description: Install, configure, and start using Arbiter for path-based policy evaluation and access control in your PHP application.
----

 Welcome to Arbiter, a framework-agnostic policy evaluation engine for hierarchical path-based access control.
 This guide will help you install, configure, and start using Arbiter in your application.

 ## What is Arbiter?